AnoyiX/KubernetesWebTTY/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.Then, you can access `http://localhost:3000/` in browser.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.